-- Describe performance improvement measure for base scenario (variable speed implementation to relevant pumps in combination with thermostatic radiator valves or 2-way motorized FCU valves) - Describe performance improvement measure for deep renovation scenario (replacement of all pumps with integrated frequency converter pumps in combination with smart thermostats and balance valves or thermostatic radiator valves, etc.)
+- Describe performance improvement measure for proposed scenario (variable speed implementation to relevant pumps in combination with thermostatic radiator valves or 2-way motorized FCU valves, replacement of all pumps with integrated frequency converter pumps in combination with smart thermostats and balance valves or thermostatic radiator valves, etc.)

-Share the summary of energy saving calculation results for both base scenario and deep renovation scenario.
+Share the summary of energy saving calculation results for proposed scenario.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)

-Base Scenario EEM Savings
+Proposed Scenario EEM Savings

 Existing Improved Estimated Energy

 System Energy System Energy Energy Saving Saving

 [kWh] [kWh] [kWh] %